ELELAB/LUAD_LUSC_TCGA_comparison/README.md

-(1) 1-download - here the download and preparation of the datasets is carried out (2) 2-DEA_TCGA - here the differential expression analyses and the related plots are reported
+(1) 1-download - here the download and preparation of the datasets is carried out (2) 2-DEA_TCGA - here the differential expression analyses and the related plots are reported etc...

+PLEASE, CITE THE PUBLICATION ABOVE IF YOU USE THE SCRIPTS FOR YOUR OWN RESEARCH

 Requirements: